-Further, the Company may request that a Third Party's personnel involved in the business activities submit to a reasonable level of remote access anti-bribery and anti-corruption training.
+Further, the Company may request that a Third Party's personnel involved in the business activities submit to a reasonable level of remote access anti-bribery/ anti-corruption training.
 Such training will be provided at the Company's cost but is not chargeable by the Third Party for the time required to undertake the training.
 In addition, the Company may require an annual certification by the Third Party of its compliance with all applicable anti-bribery and anti-corruption laws, as appropriate.
+In some instances, a Third Party may have their own anti-bribery/anti-corruption training in addition to an established compliance program and comparable policies.
+The Committee has the discretion to exempt such Third Parties from training and/or certification, if applicable on a case by case basis.